Tied Links in various topological settings

 Using these properties and Equations~\ref{eqf}, in \cite{AJ1} it is shown that:

 \begin{prop}\rm \begin{itemize} \item[i.]
-Mobility property: In any tied braid all ties can be moved to the bottom (or to the top), that is, $\alpha\, \sim\, \beta\, \gamma$, where $\alpha\in TB_n, \beta \in B_n$ and $\gamma$ the set of generalized ties. \smallbreak \item[ii.]
-Any set of generalized ties in $TB_n$ defines an equivalence relation on the set of $n$ strands. \smallbreak \item[iii.]
-Let $\alpha_1=\beta_1\, \gamma_1,\ \alpha_2=\beta_2\, \gamma_2$ be two tied braids in $TB_n$.
+Mobility property: In any tied braid all ties can be moved to the bottom (or to the top), that is, $\alpha\, \sim\, \beta\, \gamma$, where $\alpha\in TM_n, \beta \in B_n$ and $\gamma$ the set of generalized ties. \smallbreak \item[ii.]
+Any set of generalized ties in $TM_n$ defines an equivalence relation on the set of $n$ strands. \smallbreak \item[iii.]
+Let $\alpha_1=\beta_1\, \gamma_1,\ \alpha_2=\beta_2\, \gamma_2$ be two tied braids in $TM_n$.
 Then, $\alpha_1\, \sim\, \alpha_2$, if and only if $\beta_1\, \sim\, \beta_2$ in $B_n$ and $\gamma_1, \gamma_2$ define the same partition of the set of the strands. \end{itemize} \end{prop}

-By considering now $TB_n \subset TB_{n+1}$, we can consider the inductive limit $TB_{\infty}$.
+By considering now $TM_n \subset TM_{n+1}$, we can consider the inductive limit $TM_{\infty}$.
 Using the generalized ties and the fact that ties can be transferred freely, in \cite{AJ1} it is shown that Lambropoulou's braiding algorithm can also be applied for tied links.
 In particular we have the following results:

-\begin{thm}[{\bf Alexander theorem for tied links in} $S^3$] Every oriented tied link can be obtained by closing a tied braid. \end{thm}
+\begin{thm}[{\bf The analogue of the Alexander theorem for tied links in} $S^3$] Every oriented tied link can be obtained by closing a tied braid. \end{thm}

-\begin{thm}[{\bf Markov Theorem for tied links}] Two tied braids have tie isotopic closures if and only if one can obtained from the other by a finite sequence of the following moves:
+\begin{thm}[{\bf The analogue of the Markov theorem for tied links}] Two tied braids have tie isotopic closures if and only if one can obtained from the other by a finite sequence of the following moves:

 $s_{\alpha}(i)=j$, {\rm where} $s_{\alpha}$ {\rm denotes the permutation associated to the braid obtained from} $\alpha$ {\rm by forgetting its ties.} \end{thm}